nathancarter/weblurch/doc/plan.md

 The steps below are all work in [the Load/Save Plugin](../app/loadsaveplugin.litcoffee).

- * Create a `clear` subroutine that does the following.
-   * Call `editor.setContent ''`.
-   * Set the dirty flag to false.
- * Call `clear` after the editor is initialized.
- * Add a change handler that marks the document dirty.

 ### New

  * Add a `tryToClear` member to the `LoadSave` class.
 It does this: